CUUATS/lrtp2045/content/existing-conditions/demographics/index.md

 ## Income and Poverty ##

 Within the MPA, Urbana and Champaign have the highest percentages of the lowest income to poverty ratios.
 The income to poverty ratio determines the extent to which a household’s income is above or below the poverty threshold.
 An income to poverty ratio of 0.99 or less corresponds with a household income below the poverty threshold, and an income to poverty ratio of less than 0.50 represents a household income at less than fifty percent of the poverty threshold.
-In the ACS data collected between 2010 and 2015, more than a quarter of the residents within Urbana and Champaign subsist on income below half of the poverty threshold.
+In the ACS data collected between 2010 and 2015, about a quarter of Urbana residents and nearly twenty percent of Champaign residents subsisted on income below half of the poverty threshold.
 Mahomet residents have experienced the most freedom from poverty, and Tolono was the only municipality with none of its population at an income to poverty ratio below half of the poverty threshold.